tencent cloud

 Authorization Chain

 In addition to the built-in database-based access control source, ACL based on JWT claim is also supported.
 Multiple authorizers jointly compose an authorization chain.
-When a client performs an operation, it matches sequentially according to the authorization chain until obtaining the decision result.
+When a client performs an operation, it is matched sequentially according to the authorization chain until a decision result is obtained.

-When a policy rule of the authorizer matches, the client operation is allowed or denied based on the rule's decision, and the authorization chain matching ends.
+When a policy rule of the authorizer is matched, the client operation is allowed or denied based on the rule's decision, and the authorization chain matching ends.

-When a policy rule does not match, attempt to match the next rule defined in the authorizer.
+When a policy rule is not matched, attempt to match the next rule defined in the authorizer.

-When all rules of the authorizer do not match, pass to the next authorizer for matching.
+When all rules of the authorizer are not matched, pass to the next authorizer for matching.

-When all authorizers finish matching and no rule is matched, deny the client request by default.
+When all authorizers finish matching and no rule is matched, the client request is denied by default.

 Policy Variable

-Topic, ClientId, and Username support the following policies.
-When the authorizer executes a matching operation, it will replace ${PolicyVariable} with the actual value before and then proceed with the match.
+Topic, ClientId, and Username support the following policy variables.
+When the authorizer performs a matching operation, it will replace ${PolicyVariable} with the actual value and then proceed with the match.

 Variable Name/Policy Variable